 This movie is everything a Blockbuster should be

-I know this review is late but it has taken multiple viewings for me to collect my thoughts.
-I have seen this movie four times and I still want to see it again.
+I know this review is late, but it has taken multiple viewings for me to collect my thoughts.
+I have seen this movie four times, and I still want to see it again.
 Maybe it’s the comic fan in me, but this movie just gets it right.
-The action is great. the acting is on par, and the closing leaves you anxious to see what the Marvel Cinematic Universe has planned for its next phase.
+The action is great. the acting is on par, and the ending leaves you anxious to see what the Marvel Cinematic Universe has planned for its next phase.

-With the launch of Iron Man in 2009, Marvel has redefined the comic film and the summer blockbuster with its multi-character mashups becoming their bread and butter, breaking audience expectations and box office records since the Avengers.
-Now with Civil War, the bar has been raised yet again as the film features more characters than ever before and pits them against each other.
+With the launch of Iron Man in 2009, Marvel has redefined the comic film and the summer blockbuster.
+With its multi-character mashups becoming their bread and butter, Marvel consistently broke audience expectations and box office records since the Avengers.
+Now with Captain America: Civil War, the bar has been raised yet again as the film features more characters than ever before.
+And this time our beloved heroes are pitted against each other in a fight that will redefine comic films for generations.

-The film opens with an Avengers mission gone wrong: Captain American, played to perfection by Chris Evans, has been hunting down the notorious Crossbones – a hydra agent turned terrorist who was first revealed in Captain America: The Winter Solider.
-Though Crossbones’s attempt to unleash a bio-weapon in African country of Lagos is stopped by Cap’s new team of avengers which includes:the fierce Natasha Romanoff/Black Widow (Scarlett Johansson), the telekinetic Wanda Maximoff/Scarlet Witch (Elizabeth Olsen), and the high-flying Sam Wilson/Falcon (Anthony Mackie), the ensuing battle has tragically unforeseen consequences.
+The film opens with an Avengers mission gone wrong: Captain America, played to perfection by Chris Evans, has been hunting down the notorious Crossbones – a hydra agent turned terrorist who was first revealed in Captain America: The Winter Soldier.
+Though Crossbones’s attempt to unleash a bioweapon in African country of Lagos is stopped by Cap’s new team of avengers which includes: the fierce Natasha Romanoff/Black Widow (Scarlett Johansson), the telekinetic Wanda Maximoff/Scarlet Witch (Elizabeth Olsen), and the high-flying Sam Wilson/Falcon (Anthony Mackie).
+The Avengers win the day, but the battle has tragically unforeseen consequences.

-Haunted by his own role in the civilian deaths that occurred during the big-bang climax of Avengers: Age of Ultron, Tony Stark/Iron Man, played by Roberty Downey Jr., wholeheartedly supports this solution, which is also backed by his faithful friend Lt.
+Haunted by his own role in the civilian deaths that occurred during the big-bang climax of Avengers: Age of Ultron, Tony Stark/Iron Man, (Robert Downey Jr.) wholeheartedly supports this solution; he is backed by his faithful friend Lt.
 James Rhodes/War Machine (Don Cheadle), and the otherworldly humanoid philosopher known as the Vision (Paul Bettany).
-But while Natasha and Wanda both understand the logic of Tony’s decision, Rogers is having none of it.
+But while Natasha and Wanda both understand the logic of Tony’s decision, Captain Steve Rogers is having none of it.

 What Makes it Great: